 For hotels without special programs to keep the kids occupied, some keep a list of trusted babysitters who will come to your hotel room and watch the children so you can get a little alone time.
 Even if not advertised, contact the concierge to find out if they can refer you to local sitters.

 Perhaps the little ones aren't so interested in the "boring" art museums, but selecting a destination filled with both romance and history can help you stroll hand-in-hand with doe-eyed pleasure while the kids get an up-close-and-personal peek into their history books.
 Love will not be lost in the city of romance, and while you and your partner devour chocolates and walk along the Seine in Paris, the kids will happily tag along and marvel over the Eiffel Tower and the Arc de Triomphe.
-Take a trip to Buenos Aires and let the kids giggle while everyone learns the art of the tango.
-Book an over-water bungalow in Tahiti and let the kids watch colorful fish through the glass-bottom floor window.
+In the U.S., cities like Colonial Williamsburg are rich in family-friendly activities and history, as well as romantic charm, with quaint restaurants and boutique shops aplenty.
+Many of the area's luxury hotels provide babysitters and fine dining right on the premises, too.
+Such is the case at Providence Hall Guesthouses' Regency Room, an AAA-4 Diamond rated restaurant, which necessitates fancy clothing and provides outstanding food.

 Travel in the Off-Season

-During winter months, even if you're sick of shoveling out of the snow and are desperate for a warm-weather getaway, traveling to a cold-weather destination like Montreal, Snowmass or Steamboat Springs will help you avoid the hordes of families heading to the beaches.
-Bundle up and take the kids skiing, ice skating or dog sledding during the day, and after they crash into bed each night, open a bottle of wine and snuggle up by your in-room fireplace.
-Many ski lodges and rentals offer suites with private Jacuzzi tubs beneath a blanket of stars and the absolute quiet of the surrounding snow-covered mountains.
+During winter months, even if you're sick of shoveling out of the snow and are desperate for a warm-weather getaway, traveling to a cold-weather destination like Montreal, Snowmass or Steamboat Springs will help you avoid the hordes of families heading to the beach.
+Bundle up and take the kids skiing, ice skating or dog sledding during the day, and after they crash into bed each night, open a bottle of wine and snuggle up by your in-room fireplace, found at most ski lodges or nearby hotels, including Fairfield Inn & Suites Steamboat Springs and Sky Hotel in Aspen.
+Many rentals feature private Jacuzzi tubs beneath a blanket of stars and the absolute quiet of the surrounding snow-covered mountains.
 What could be more romantic?

 Get Romantic Pre-Trip